ardinor/mojibake/README.md

 TO DO
 -------------------------
+- Currently all times added are assumed UTC
 - Add a Tag and Category slug?
 Okay with spaces in the url?
 - Add a preview view for writing posts?
 - Add search